cwtechshiz/nordvpn-steamos-scripts/README.md

 ```

 ### Step 3: Enter Your Password
 The script will prompt you for your terminal password (the one you created in the prerequisites).
-Type it in and press **Enter**[cite: 10].
+Type it in and press **Enter**.

 The installation will take a minute or two to safely unpack, build, and configure the system targets.
-Once it finishes and displays **"SUCCESS: NordVPN is installed and ready!"**, you can proceed[cite: 10].
+Once it finishes and displays **"SUCCESS: NordVPN is installed and ready!"**, you can proceed.

 ---

 ## 🔑 Logging In to Your NordVPN Account

-Before jumping back to Gaming Mode, you must authenticate your NordVPN account once via the terminal[cite: 10]:
+Before jumping back to Gaming Mode, you must authenticate your NordVPN account once via the terminal:

 1. In the same Konsole window, type:
 ```bash
    nordvpn login
    ```
 2. NordVPN will generate a secure web link.
-Right-click the link and select **Open Link**, or copy and paste it into your web browser[cite: 10].
+Right-click the link and select **Open Link**, or copy and paste it into your web browser.
-3. Log in to your account on the official NordVPN webpage[cite: 10].
+3. Log in to your account on the official NordVPN webpage.
 4. Your browser will prompt you to link back to the application.
-Once accepted, the terminal will confirm you are logged in[cite: 10].
+Once accepted, the terminal will confirm you are logged in.

 You now have nordvpn installed on steamos and it can be used as a command in terminal.
 See ```man nordvpn``` or ```nordvpn --help``` if you need help running it from command line.